andy8radshaw/sei-group-project-3/README.md

 ## Back-end - Day 2 & 3

 The Hike model was created using Mongoose and ended up being less complicated than originally planned.
-Initally I had planned on having the main hike schema along with 3 embedded schemas (image upload, review, and rating) and two virtual schemas linked with the User Schema (user favorites, and user completed).
-Eventually the embedded schema's were whittled down to just the one that would take care of the reviews and ratings together and the images updloaded into the main schema's array.
+Initially I had planned on having the main hike schema along with 3 embedded schemas (image upload, review, and rating) and two virtual schemas linked with the User Schema (user favorites, and user completed).
+Eventually the embedded schema's were whittled down to just the one that would take care of the reviews and ratings together and the images uploaded into the main schema's array.

 ![](frontend/src/styles/assets/readme-images/hikr-hike-schema.png)